tinkerhub/Practical-AI-Bootcamp/Resources/Day 5/readme.md

 ## What is Transfer Learning

-Storing the knowledge gained while storing one problem and applying it to a different but related problem.
+Storing the knowledge gained while solving one problem and applying it to a different but related problem.

 ## What we can do